William Ellis School: The shift to comprehensive status (1978 onwards)

 Much ingenuity had gone into extending and converting the building to provide the additional classrooms and specialist accommodation required by the post-war grammar school's large sixth form.
 However, the school's relatively small size meant that it was not capable of becoming either an independent, or a full comprehensive school, at the point when the state withdrew funding from direct grant grammar schools.
 An option of the school going independent was discussed.
 In March 1977, a group of parents tried to get a High Court injunction to stop the governors changing its grammar school status, organised by Dudley Stanley Fox.

 With the provision of better facilities for the national curriculum and for information technology the School became fully comprehensive in the years after 1978.
 The Queen visited the school on 7 November 1979.
-Fiona Millar, the previous school governor, sent both her sons to the school.
+Journalist and educational campaigner Fiona Millar, previously a school governor, sent both her sons to the school.
 Michael Palin and Patricia Hewitt have also sent their sons to the school.